emrgnt-cmplxty/fermi/docs/docs/3.tutorials/examples/donation.md

 ---

 ## Interacting With the dApp
-Go ahead and login with your Axion account.
+Go ahead and login with your Fermi account.
 If you don't have one, you will be able to create one in the moment.
-Once logged in, input the amount of Axion you want to donate and press the donate button.
-You will be redirected to the Axion Wallet to confirm the transaction.
+Once logged in, input the amount of Fermi you want to donate and press the donate button.
+You will be redirected to the Fermi Wallet to confirm the transaction.
 After confirming it, the donation will be listed in the "Latest Donations".

 ![img](/docs/assets/examples/donation.png)